Sogod, Southern Leyte: Ethnicity and language

 The local populace of Sogod is of Boholano and Cebuano descent with Cebuano as the major language spoken in the municipality.
 But most native speakers have Boholano (Bol-anon) intonation because of its proximity to Bohol province.
 Waray-Waray and Surigaonon are regarded as secondary languages.
 However, Tagalog is still the lingua franca when conversing to other ethnic groups.

-Natives also understood foreign languages such as English and Spanish.
+Natives also understood foreign languages such as English and Spanish (currently endangered).